How to Cure PCOS to Get Pregnant?

 Performing Laparoscopy for PCOS Treatment

 If drug treatments to manage the symptoms of PCOS cannot be effective after a few months, the doctor will perform a laparoscopy.
-The laparoscopy surgery removes the adrenal glands that produce male hormones to reduce PCOS complications.
+The Laparoscopy surgery removes the adrenal glands that produce male hormones to reduce PCOS complications.
 During this method, 4 to 10 ovarian spots are usually cleaned.
 Therefore, there will be a chance of pregnancy in case of ovulation.

 Performing IUI procedure